-From the banks of Staten Island to the northern reaches of the five boroughs, we've pulled together ten of the best Italian restaurants in New York City.
+Michelin-starred Marea leads the way while we've pulled together ten of the best-loved Italian restaurants in New York City.
 Now, all you have to do is close your eyes, pick your pasta, and try one - or all - of them on for size.